Networking and exchange

 In addition to tangible savings through climate protection and energy efficiency measures , the trainees' commitment also has a positive external impact and underlines the role model function of local authorities in climate protection.

-The fifth round of the project in the district started in fall 2025 with around 30 trainees.
+In fall 2025, the fifth round of the project started in the district with around 30 trainees.

 Contact: Janna Wieder, Education for Sustainable Development, LEA e.V., Tel.
 07141/68893037, janna.wieder[at]lea-lb.de